 On August 14, 2023, we announced a strategic reprioritization of our business and wind down of our TCR-T Library Phase 1/2 Trial.
-In connection with the reprioritization, we have significantly reduced our workforce, by approximately 80% to date and we continue working to reduce costs in order to extend our cash runway.
+In connection with the reprioritization, we have significantly reduced our workforce, and we continue working to reduce costs in order to extend our cash runway.
 We continue to explore strategic alternatives, including, but not limited to, an acquisition, merger, reverse merger, sale of assets, strategic partnerships, capital raises or other transactions.
 We have engaged Cantor Fitzgerald & Co., or Cantor, to act as strategic advisor for this process.
 In addition, on August 14, 2023, we announced that we had provided the requisite notice to the NCI to terminate the Cooperative Research and Development Agreement, dated January 9, 2017, by and among us, the National Cancer Institute, or the NCI, and Intrexon Corporation, or Intrexon, as amended (such agreement referred to herein as the CRADA), pursuant to its terms, effective October 13, 2023.
 In addition, on October 27, 2023, we provided notice of termination of the Patent License with the NCI, effective December 26, 2023.
+Further, on October 4, 2024, we terminated the A&R License Agreement with Precigen.